Nercury/rust-mobile/README.md

 Collection of scripts to build Rust for iOS and Android platforms.

+__ Hey!
+This project is OUTDATED __.
+Nowadays you can get pre-built std library using rustup!

 ## Requirements

 - Scripts were tested only on OSX